-In a 2017, researchers gave 500 mg of bergamot to 28 people (24 completed the study) who were taking anti-psychotic medications.
+To be fair, not all studies have show bergamot works.
+For example, Italian researchers gave 500 mg of bergamot to 28 people (24 completed the study) who were taking anti-psychotic medications.
 They did this for 60 days.
-These researchers found no change in cholesterol or LDL levels.
+These researchers found no change in cholesterol or LDL levels in this group.

 This study has some problems.
 For example:

 - This was an open label study.
 So the subjects and researchers knew who was getting bergamot (not a big deal because they found it didn't work, but it's still a weakness in my opinion).

 - Researchers used 500 mg which is the low end of other studies find might work.

 - There didn't appear to be a placebo group.

 - The people were using anti-psychotic medications.
 How do we know this didn't effect outcomes?

 These same researchers published a very similar study that same year.
 This study involved 15 people who were taking anti-psychosis drugs.
 The difference was these people were given 1000 mg of bergamot daily for 30 days.